Set values to templates

 So I can use the set flag helm install dry run.
 I want to run it in the debug mode, and I’m going to set the key message to “Hello world” and the name of the release is valueset and the chart resources to use from this specific folder.

 [email protected]:~$ helm install --dry-run --debug --set message="Hello world" valueset ./mychart install.go:173: [debug] Original chart version: "" install.go:190: [debug] CHART PATH: /home/ashok/mychart NAME: valueset LAST DEPLOYED: Tue May 18 17:23:50 2021 NAMESPACE: default STATUS: pending-install REVISION: 1 TEST SUITE: None USER-SUPPLIED VALUES: message: Hello world COMPUTED VALUES: message: Hello world HOOKS: MANIFEST: Source: mychart/templates/configmap.yaml apiVersion: v1 kind: ConfigMap metadata: name: valueset-configmap data: myvalue: "Sample Config Map" message: Hello world

-So what’s going to do when the template is getting generated, the value will be computed from the values.yaml file and if any value is set within the command prompt, the set is going to get more precedence.
+So what’s going to do when the template is getting generated?
+The value will be computed from the values.yaml file, and if any value is set within the command prompt, the set will get more precedence.

-So what will happen, the value provided over command prompt will be replaced within the computed values file and that will be replaced within the templates.
+So what will happen?
+The value provided over the command prompt will be replaced within the computed values file, and that will replace within the templates.

-I may want to do a release with some custom value, and I don’t want to use that default value, for that particular purpose I can use this specific set option.
+I may want to do a release with some custom value, and I don’t want to use that default value; I can use this specific set option for that particular purpose.

 Set option in helm install

 And doing the installation also I can use the set.
 Let me go ahead and do the installation.